Tonyhrule/tau2-bench/data/tau2/domains/airline/policy.md

 Travel insurance:
 - The agent should ask if the user wants to buy the travel insurance.
-- The travel insurance is 30 dollars per passenger and enables full refund if the user needs to cancel the flight given health or weather reasons.
+- The travel insurance is 30 dollars per passenger and enables full refund if the user needs to cancel the flight given health or weather reasons or a change of plan.

 ## Modify flight